spion/rust-wordle-solver/README.md

 Suggestions are words that don't necessarily conform to the constraints that Wordle has presented so far, but would reduce the set of possible words very well.
 Guesses are words that do conform to the constraints - they are also sorted by how well they will subdivide the remaining possible guesses

 # How does it work?

-For each possible guess, we subdivide the set of words into different subsets based on what answers Wordle could possibly give us.
-Then we pick the words that give us the smallest worst-case set sizes.
+For each possible guess, we subdivide the set of words into different subsets based on what colors wordle would give us for that word.
+Then we score the words based on the largest subset size.
+We aim to pick a word where the largest subset is the smallest.

 This is illustrated in the following jamboard: https://jamboard.google.com/d/1weQUvRyrVqaYsPRa_qhH-NycKwW3TSUqa46_CBsYGSk/viewer?f=0